-- Continuing education programs such as the Texas Statewide Homebuyer Education Program, which provides lenders, homebuyer educators and consumers information on serving traditionally underserved populations (e.g. persons with disabilities, lower income populations). - Continuing research on defining and eliminating or reducing both state and local policy barriers.
+- Continuing education programs such as the Texas Statewide Homebuyer Education Program, which provides lenders, homebuyer educators and consumers information on serving traditionally underserved populations (e.g. persons with disabilities, lower income populations). - Continuing research on defining and eliminating or reducing both State and local policy barriers.

 TDHCA also mitigates the affects of its environmental and public notice regulatory barriers propagated by TDHCA.
 For example, TDHCA offers environmental compliance training free of charge for organizations that receive funding through TDHCA.
-These trainings are conducted throughout the state.
+These trainings are conducted throughout the State.
 In this way, TDHCA helps local communities comply with environmental rules.

 To overcome the public opposition roused by public notice of affordable housing developments, TDHCA acts as an information resource for affordable housing studies and information.
 The Department has funds available for research studies from qualified professionals to determine the effect of affordable housing developments on property values, social conditions and quality of life in surrounding neighborhoods.
-The public often has misconceptions on which populations actually need affordable housing.
-For example, neighbors such as teachers, police officers, firefighters and nurses aids often spend more than 30 percent of their income on housing needs, creating a cost burden.
+For example, according to Harvard's Joint Center for Housing Studies, affordability problems once concentrated among the lowest-income families is now affecting more lower middle-and middle-income renters such as teachers, first responders, and health-care workers, who often spend more than 30 percent of their income on housing needs, creating a cost burden.
 Affordable housing can allow productive members of the community to live in the same neighborhoods they serve.